Rethinking Resilience: Lessons From the Poles

 Shackleton and his crew of 25 men sailed from England in August 1914.
 After a stop in South Georgia, they sailed off to Antarctica.
 Six weeks later they were overtaken by the ice, which eventually trapped the ship.
 They spent nearly 11 months surrounded by ice when the ship was finally crushed and sank.
 At first they set up camp near the shipwreck, but due to the movement of the ice plates, they had to seek safety on dry land.

 After one week rowing in lifeboats, they reached Elephant Island.
 This small island offered no protection other than being on solid ground.
 Moreover, it was off course.
 It was clearly a temporary solution.

 After 17 days and a hurricane, they reached the island to discover they were on the wrong side.
-Therefore they had to cross 36 kilometers of ice and mountains that separated them from the lifeboat station, which they reached in 36 strenuous hours.
+Therefore they had to cross 36 kilometres of ice and mountains that separated them from the lifeboat station, which they reached in 36 strenuous hours.

 Due to the constant blizzards and bureaucracy, Shackleton took three months to rescue the men stranded on Elephant Island.
 After more than two years trapped on the Antarctic ice, not one single life was lost; they all returned home safely.

 What did Scott and Shackleton have in common?

 They were both highly experienced and had been to Antarctica before.
 Both had a very clear purpose, the ‘glory of the British Empire’, besides their own.
 But above their similarities, it was their differences that sealed their fate.

 We will look into the behaviour of these leaders and the impact it had on their adventure partners, i.e., their team.
 I shall make use of the theoretical concept presented by Diane Coutu in an article for the Harvard Business Review, How Resilience Works (2002).
 In this article she lists three features that make for a resilient person.